pontem-network/harvest/README.md

 * As it's permissionless, we will allowlist only trusted pools on our end (UI).
 * It may not work with exotic coins (large decimals amounts, too large supply), so use on your own risk and double check.

-## DGEN coin

-The `DGEN` coin is currently placed in [dgen](./dgen) module.

-It's our community genesis generation coin which we are going to airdrop and reward early adopters, also it will be used in our staking pools as a reward.

 ## Liquidswap Staking Tests

 End to end tests for Liquidswap LP staking.